HaakonME/hubzilla/doc/zot.md

 Discovery returns a JSON array with the following components:

 'success' => ('1' or '')  Operation was successful if '1'.
 Otherwise an optional 'message' may be present indicating the source of error.

+'signed_token' => If a token parameter was provided in the request, it is prepended with the text 'token.' and then RSA signed with the channel private key and base64url encoded and returned as 'signed_token'.

 'guid' => the guid of the address on the target system